-The National School Chaplaincy Program (NSCP) aims to support schools in promoting the wellbeing of students by establishing or maintaining pastoral care workers (PCW) in South Australian schools.
-The pastoral care workers may provide spiritual or emotional support.
-While PCWs may be religiously affiliated, they are prohibited from proselytising.
+The National School Chaplaincy Program (NSCP) aims to support South Australian government schools through providing pastoral care workers (PCW) to assist in addressing the wellbeing needs of students and school communities.
+Pastoral care workers may provide emotional or spiritual support.
+Although PCWs may be religiously affiliated, they are prohibited from proselytising.

 It is voluntary for schools and students to participate in this program.

-The nature of the service is decided by schools, following consultation with school communities.
+The nature of the service is decided by schools following consultation with the school community regarding wellbeing needs.
 Schools will regularly inform parents and students about the availability and voluntary nature of the program.

-The Commonwealth Department of Education and Training provides funding to the states and territories via a project agreement for the NSCP.
-Funding of $7.27 million per year is provided.
+The Commonwealth Department of Education and Training provides funding to Australian states and territories via a project agreement for the NSCP.
+Funding of $7.27 million per year is provided to South Australia.

-The Department for Education and Child Development (DECD) was not able to fund all schools that applied for 2017-2018 funding.
+The department was not able to fund all schools that applied for 2017-2018 funding.
 This is because:

 - more schools applied for funding than the amount of funding available